phultquist/covid-chart-race/README.md

 # covid-chart-race
 I've seen many chart races about the number of people infected in a country, but I think this statistic doesn't fully tell the story.

 Instead, the per capita statistic, in my opinion, is a lot better.
-Thus, I created this chart race through May 15, 2020 with the number of infections per million population.
+Thus, I created this chart race through May 15, 2020 with the main statistic being the number of infections per million population.

 ## Usage
 The uploaded ```cases.csv```, ```script.py``` and ```graphics.py``` are enough to run the graphical program.
 Run ```script.py```